jackyzha0/quartz/content/notes/approaches-to-systems-development.md

 - info201
 ---

-## 1 traditional
-regardless of the approach, the conecpot of the model is import for analysis design and modelling parrasigms
+regardless of the approach, the concept of the model is import for analysis, design, and modelling paradigms

-### 1.1 system is a collection of process
-function programming
+# 1 traditional
-processes interact with data
-processes accept inputs and produce ouputs
+*system is a collection of process* function programming processes interact with data processes accept inputs and produce ouputs

-### 1.2 object oriented
+# 1 object oriented
-system is a collection of objects these objects interact with each other and send and respond to messages
+*system is a collection of [objects](notes/object.md)* these objects interact with each other and send and respond to messages